rickathe/TL_Atherton/README.md

-# TeuscherLab Multiplicaion Neural Network
+# TeuscherLab Multiplication Neural Network

 Repo for a neural network built from numpy using Tariq Rasid's template for the base train/query design.